Formula one: A door opens at Ferrari, how Ricciardo will make up his mind

-Reports that Ferrari formula one ace Sebastian Vettel is set to call time on his career with the Italian team looks set to cause some sleepless nights for Australian Daniel Ricciardo.
+With Ferrari formula one ace Sebastian Vettel calling time on his career with the Italian team, Australian Daniel Ricciardo is set for some sleepless nights as he ponders his future.

-Since the collapse of the Australian Grand Prix in Melbourne in March, Ricciardo has been training in lockdown on his farm in Western Australia, aware that he may have to make a call on his future at Renault before even racing in 2020.
+Since the collapse of the Australian Grand Prix in Melbourne in March, Ricciardo has been training in lockdown on his farm in Western Australia, aware that he may have to make a decision on his tenure at Renault before even racing in 2020.

 Ricciardo is out of contract at the end of this year and told The New Daily two weeks ago that if the call came about his availability it would be a perplexing situation.

-“It’s going to be [difficult] we may be having contract talks before any cars touch to track,” Ricciardo said, having driven only one disappointing season for Renault after his high-profile switch from Red Bull.
+“It’s going to be [difficult].
+We may be having contract talks before any cars touch to track,” said Ricciardo, having driven only one disappointing season for Renault after his high-profile switch from Red Bull.

 “Obviously we did testing in February, but even with testing [it’s] so hard.”